Shopify/polaris/src/components/MediaCard/README.md

 # Media card

-## Media cards provide a consistent layout to present the merchants with information.
+## Media cards provide a consistent layout to present visual information to merchants.
+The visual media is used to provide additional context to the written information it's paired with.

 ## Best practices

 Media cards should:

-- Clearly articulate the benefit of the feature and what it does in the context of where it is managed
+- Clearly articulate the benefit of the feature or opportunity presented to merchants
 - Provide merchants with a clear call to action
 - Show targeted content toward specific user types where possible to maximize relevance and impact
 - Be dismissable